- British Racing will introduce Authorised Betting Partners from 1 January 2016

 Currently 32Red, bet365 and Betfair are deemed Authorised Betting Partners given they pay the Levy voluntarily on their digital businesses, or in the case of Betfair have a commercial funding deal in place which sees them pay an equivalent sum.
 The four leading high street operators Betfred, Coral, Ladbrokes and William Hill have made an additional voluntary contribution of £4.5 million over the last year.
 Future commitments that meet the required criteria will result in these major betting firms becoming Authorised Betting Partners.

-Nick Rust, Chief Executive of the British Horseracing Authority,
+Nick Rust, Chief Executive of the British Horseracing Authority, said:

 “British Racing offers world-class sport, gives enjoyment to millions of people a year, employs over 85,000 people and contributes £3.4 billion a year to the economy.
 But we are underfunded and loopholes in the Horserace Betting Levy system, allowing the majority of betting operators to make no contribution from profits made on British Racing through their digital businesses, continue to play a large part in that.